jimlindstrom/eniac-simulator/README.md

 Even this simple program takes about 50-100 lines of configuring and wiring up: https://github.com/jimlindstrom/eniac-simulator/blob/master/public/test_programs/test_add_two_constants_once.js

 To see more complex programs, browse these tests: https://github.com/jimlindstrom/eniac-simulator/tree/master/public/test_programs

+## What's built?

+I've focused on building enough to get a flavor for what it was like to program the ENIAC.
+What's included in this simulator so far is:

+* Initiating Unit
+* Cycling Unit
+* Master Programmer
+* Constant Transmitter (1)
+* Accumulator (2)
+* Buses

+Not yet tackled are:

+* Multiplier
+* Function Table
+* Divider and Square Rooter
+* Printer
+* Card Reader

+(Refer to TODO.txt for a development roadmap.)

 ## References